 The Hoover Institution Library & Archives at Stanford University and the Japanese Association for Migration Studies invite you to attend a lecture by Mire Koikari, Professor of Women, Gender, and Sexuality Studies at the University of Hawai‘i at Mānoa.
 A chapter contributor to the Hoover Press publication Japanese America on the Eve of the Pacific War: An Untold Story of the 1930s, Koikari will speak about her research after short presentations on the publication and its broader agenda by editors Eiichiro Azuma, Roy F. and Jeannette P. Nichols Professor of American History, University of Pennsylvania; and Kay Ueda, Research Fellow and Curator of the Japanese Diaspora Collection, Hoover Institution.

-This hybrid event will be held on September 10, 2024, from 12:00–1:30 pm at the Hoover Institution, Stanford University, as a precursor to the Third International Workshop on Japanese Diaspora.
-The public is welcome to attend virtually.
+This hybrid event was held on September 10, 2024, from 12:00–1:30 pm at the Hoover Institution, Stanford University, as a precursor to the Third International Workshop on Japanese Diaspora.
+The public was welcome to attend virtually.

 About the Lecture